sanketchoudhary5/Calculator/README.md

-# 📟Calculator Web Application
+# Calculator Web Application
-A simple yet efficient Calculator built using HTML, CSS, and JavaScript 🖥️✨ to perform basic arithmetic operations like addition ➕, subtraction ➖, multiplication ✖️, and division ➗.
+A simple yet efficient Calculator built using HTML, CSS, and JavaScript to perform basic arithmetic operations like addition ➕, subtraction ➖, multiplication ✖️, and division ➗.
 This lightweight and responsive calculator ensures a seamless user experience.

-#### 🚀 Technology Stack
+####  Technology Stack
-📝 HTML5 → Defines the structure of the calculator interface
+ HTML5 → Defines the structure of the calculator interface

-🎨 CSS3 → Styles the calculator for an elegant and responsive UI
+ CSS3 → Styles the calculator for an elegant and responsive UI

-⚡ JavaScript (ES6+) → Implements the logic and interactivity
+ JavaScript (ES6+) → Implements the logic and interactivity
-## ⚙️ Installation
-To run the calculator locally, follow these steps:

-📥 Download or Clone the repository: git clone <repo-url>

-📂 Navigate to the project folder:

-cd calculator-app

-🌍 Open index.html in your favorite browser.
-No additional dependencies required! 🎉

 ## Documentation

 [Documentation](https://linktodocumentation)

-📜 Documentation

-📌 Features Overview
+ Features Overview

 🔹 Simple & clean UI for easy navigation

 🔹 Basic arithmetic operations (➕ ➖ ✖️ ➗)

-🔹 Keyboard support for faster input ⌨️
+🔹 Keyboard support for faster input

-🔹 Clear & Reset buttons for easy corrections 🧹
+🔹 Clear & Reset buttons for easy corrections

-🔹 Error handling to prevent invalid inputs ⚠️
+🔹 Error handling to prevent invalid inputs

-#### 📖 How to Use?
+####  How to Use?

 1️⃣ Enter numbers using buttons or keyboard.